José María Guido: Foreign trade and balance of payments

-Alsogaray's stabilization program drove a remarkable turnaround in Argentina's current account balance from a USD $572 million deficit in 1961 to a USD $385 million surplus in 1963.
+Alsogaray's stabilization program drove a remarkable turnaround in Argentina's current account balance from a US$572 million deficit in 1961 to a US$385 million surplus in 1963.
 In addition to higher exports, Argentina saw a sharp 33% reduction in imports from 1961 to 1963 due to depressed consumer demand and the end of the Frondizi-era capital investment boom.
-The country also continued to benefit from Frondizi's controversial petroleum contracts, which had enabled a reduction in oil imports from USD $250 million in 1958 to only USD $90 million in 1962.
+The country also continued to benefit from Frondizi's controversial petroleum contracts, which had enabled a reduction in oil imports from US$250 million in 1958 to only US$90 million in 1962.

 However, Argentina continued to face significant balance of payments pressures.
 Political instability and the "serious economic disequilibrium" resulted in an outflow of capital that offset the gains from a narrower merchandise trade deficit.

 Dollar shortages and import restrictions also impacted efforts to revive the economy.
 Petroleum production declined in 1963 because state oil company Yacimientos Petroliferos Fiscales lacked dollars to import equipment and pay foreign oil companies for service contracts signed by Frondizi.

-Argentina received USD $56 million from the International Bank for Reconstruction and Development in 1963, and was one of the bank's largest recipients that year.
-On 29 March 1963, Guido secured a USD $322 million credit package that included new loans, foreign exchange agreements, and refinancing existing debts.
+Argentina received US$56 million from the International Bank for Reconstruction and Development in 1963, and was one of the bank's largest recipients that year.
+On 29 March 1963, Guido secured a US$322 million credit package that included new loans, foreign exchange agreements, and refinancing existing debts.

-One month before the 1963 general election, the U.S. government agreed to lend USD $35.5 million to Argentina at less than 1 percent interest for a housing program and to address balance of payments issues.
+One month before the 1963 general election, the U.S. government agreed to lend US$35.5 million to Argentina at less than 1 percent interest for a housing program and to address balance of payments issues.
 Unfortunately much of the foreign debt, even official assistance, was short-term in maturity.
-By mid-1963, it was estimated that half of Argentina's USD $2.8 billion of external debt was payable by the end of 1966.
-Private Argentine companies held USD $532 million in foreign debt, nearly half of which was payable by the end of 1963, setting up continued pressure on the balance of payments.
+By mid-1963, it was estimated that half of Argentina's US$2.8 billion of external debt was payable by the end of 1966.
+Private Argentine companies held US$532 million in foreign debt, nearly half of which was payable by the end of 1963, setting up continued pressure on the balance of payments.

 Fiscal policy

 Determined to avoid deficit monetization at all costs, Alsogaray implemented strict measures to balance the budget, including new taxes such as a 20% income tax surcharge and a 5% levy on imports.
 Yet in spite of his emphasis on orthodoxy, Alsogaray was responsible for a policy where government employees and contractors were paid partly in bonds rather than cash; recipients who sold their bonds were typically forced to take a discount of up to 40%.

 Despite austerity measures, depressed tax revenues meant that the budget deficit actually increased from 5.6% of GDP in 1961 to 7.9% in 1962, before falling to 5.8% of GDP in 1963.

-The Guido administration borrowed heavily from multilateral institutions, including a USD $25 million 15 year loan from the Inter-American Development Bank for farm mechanization.
+The Guido administration borrowed heavily from multilateral institutions, including a US$25 million 15 year loan from the Inter-American Development Bank for farm mechanization.